CloudDefenseAI/charts/README.md

-# How to Install CloudDefense suite on a Kubernetes cluster
+# How to Install CloudDefense.AI suite on a Kubernetes cluster

-## Pre-requisites
+## PRE-REQUISITES (Customer Reponsibility)

+Skills needed:
+1. Mid to Senior DevOps resource/person with knowledge of Docker, Kubernetes, Helm, Cloud and your infrastructure.

+Time needed:
+1. Approx 2 hours

 There are three main pre-requisites for a production grade cdefense installation on-premises

 1. A managed Postgres instance (for ex.
-AWS RDS db.r5.large)
+AWS RDS db.r5.large) (Postgres is a Relational DB.
+Learn more about what is Postgres: https://www.postgresql.org/)
     1. enable automated backups
-2. A Kubernetes cluster (EKS/GKE/AKS) (/examples/eks) with at least two nodegroups
+2. A Kubernetes cluster (EKS/GKE/AKS) (/examples/eks) with at least two nodegroups.
+(Learn more about what is Kubernetes: https://kubernetes.io/)
     1. node group for jobs
         1. each node has { label: job }
     2. node group for all else
         1. (optional) each node has { label: cdefense }
 3. A cluster auto-scaler

-Note: `kubectl get nodes`
+Note: How will you know that K8S is installed?
+Here is a K8S command to check if your K8S cluster is up and running : `kubectl get nodes`

-## WARNINGS
+## WARNINGS & DEBUGGING

 - Database URI has to be the Internal URI valid inside the private network
     - **DO NOT** obscure it behind a DNS as applications will be unable to connect to the database
 - **DO NOT** change Database password or URI after helm install

-## Install Helm Hooks

-## Install cdefense
+- In case of firewall blocking, you may need to whitelist urls: https://storage.googleapis.com/, https://gcr.io/v2/, https://registry.k8s.io/v2/, https://index.docker.io/v2/, https://github.com/CloudDefenseAI/charts

+## INSTALL CLOUDDEFENSE.AI (CloudDefense.ai on-prem installation)
+Note: Term 'cdefense' as an analogy for the on-prem installation

 ### Install cdefense from git repo